-While Presidential elections occur only once every four years, with the amount of news coverage and media, it can seem a lot more often.
+While elections occur only once every two or four years, with the amount of news coverage and media, it can seem a lot more often.
 It is easy to become desensitized to the people, the issues, and the noise.

 Refocus the election conversation to issues of poverty and justice

 God asks us to care for the poor.
 Elected officials work for us and will be our voice when it comes to issues of poverty and justice — such as girls’ education, clean water, human trafficking, or response to war and conflict — what do you want to say?

-You have the power to refocus the conversation toward the things that genuinely matter — issues that will be affected by decisions in the next four years.
+During these midterms, you have the power to refocus the conversation toward what genuinely matters — issues that will be affected by decisions in the next two to four years.

 Start a meaningful conversation

-Raise the conversation among your friends, families and networks — make it of value.
-Move beyond talking about the candidates as people you may like or dislike, and move to talking about the actions they will take as elected officials and how these actions will affect the most vulnerable:
+Raise the conversation among your friends, families, and networks — make it of value.
+Move beyond talking about the candidates as people you may like or dislike, and instead talk about the actions they will take as elected officials and how these actions will affect the most vulnerable:

 - Children in Syria and Iraq who have been displaced by violent conflict